kecven/AFK/docs/README.md

 # AFK

-Universal clicker based on JavaScript
+Universal clicker based on GraalVM and JavaScript